AmirAgassi/Moonshine/README.md

 # Moonshine
- Game during the day, mine at night.
+ Game during the day, mine all night.
 Automatically.

 # I do NOT support buying gaming GPU's to solely mine.
 This program is meant for gamers who already own GPU's to make a solid income with their silicon.